DasParijat/RingtailDE-Website/README.md

 # Changelog
+## 7/15/25
+- Added html & TS code for screenshot-desc and screenshot section

 ## 7/14/25
 - Added background image for whole page
 - Refined thumbnail more, added better sizing and Ringtail image